lacanoid/datalink/ROADMAP.md

 - some sort of permissions as to what and who gets to do where. probably postgres acls.
 - some sort of file to url mapping. dlurl* functions could use these.
 - make read access tokens work with table datalink.insight ( ctime, read_token, link_token, state, role, pid, data  )
-- apache module to make the above work
+- apache module to make the above work with dlurlcomplete()
-- SUDI shell command `dlcat` to read filenames with embedded read tokens
+- SUID root shell command `dlcat` to read content from filenames with embedded read tokens, returned by dlurlpath()
 - ✔︎ Files on remote servers.
 Perhaps foreign servers + dblink
 - make it possible to change LCO with datalink values present
 - ✔︎ make domains on datalinks work